xapian/xapian/xapian-applications/omega/docs/overview.rst

 this command needs to produce output on stdout in either HTML or UTF-8 text format.

+As of 1.3.3, any ``%f`` in this command will be replaced with the filename of the file to extract (suitably escaped to protect it from the shell, so don't put quotes around ``%f``), and ``%%`` can be used should you need a literal ``%`` in the command.

+If you don't include ``%f`` in the command, then the filename of the file to be extracted will be appended to the command, separated by a space.

 For example, if you'd prefer to use Abiword to extract text from word documents (by default, omindex uses antiword), then you can pass the option ``--filter=application/msword:'abiword --to=txt --to-name=fd://1'`` to omindex.
-The filename of the file to be extracted will be appended to this command, separated by a space.

 Another example - if you wanted to handle files of MIME type ``application/octet-stream`` by running them through ``strings -n8``, you can